 What is Infinite Scroll?

-This is especially important for users who use mobile devices, where scrolling is more intuitive.
-A pagination number bar is simply too small to properly click on mobile.
+This is especially important for users who use mobile devices or mobile apps, where scrolling is more intuitive.
+A numbered bar is simply too small to properly click on mobile.

-Also consider social media feeds – infinite scroll is a popular technique for social media sites like Facebook and Twitter, and gallery websites like Pinterest and Instagram, because it drives user engagement.
+Also consider social media feeds – infinite scroll is a popular technique for social media apps like Facebook and Twitter, and gallery websites like Pinterest and Instagram, because it drives user engagement.